junxit/us-congress-bills-110/metadata.md

 - 2007-07-10 — Placed on the Union Calendar, Calendar No. 137.
 - 2007-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-221.
 - 2007-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-221.
+- 2007-07-11 — Considered as unfinished business. (consideration: CR H7628)
+- 2007-07-11 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 208 - 211 (Roll no. 616).(text: CR 7/10/2007 CR H7443)
+- 2007-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-11 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 208 - 211 (Roll no. 616). (text: CR 7/10/2007 CR H7443)
+- 2007-10-22 — Considered under suspension of the rules. (consideration: CR H11802-11803)
+- 2007-10-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1337.
+- 2007-10-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-22 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2007-10-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11802-11803)
+- 2007-10-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11802-11803)